 How to Use a Kodi Build

 For this guide, I am using Titanium Build as an example.
 All the builds are more or less the same in layout, barring a few minor differences.
-Even if you have any other build, through this example you will get the general idea as to how to go about using any other build.
+Even if you have any other build, through this example you will get the general idea of how to go about using any other build.

 When you select an item in the main Menu bar, related submenu items appear under it.
 For example, when I select Movies, I see the related items Search, Trending, New Releases, etc.